LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 Wait to guestshell is up and running and loggin the gestshell.

-Log into guestshell make a ztp.py file and run it
+Log into guestshell make a ztp.py file and run it.

 ```conf
 guestshell